 Armenia (Digital Awareness Campaign)

-Armenian organization Armenian Hematology Association (AHA) had digital projects that aims to increase the awareness in myeloma.
-Translation and production of IMF education information into Armenian, creation and launch of the professional website designed for patients, educational lecture module for patients, caregivers and doctors, and an international teleconference at multiple myeloma awareness day were the topics of that campaign.
+Translation and production of IMF education information into Armenian, creation and launch of the professional website designed for patients, educational lecture module for patients, caregivers and doctors, and an international teleconference on Multiple Myeloma Awareness Day were topics of that campaign.